heroiclabs/nakama-cpp/README.md

 It builds in `Release` mode and copies nakama lib to release folder.

 ### Building for Android

+Currently buid for Android is supported from Mac OS.

 Set `ANDROID_NDK` or `NDK_ROOT` system variable to Android NDK folder.